brandur/sorg/content/drafts/canonical-log-lines.md

 ---
 title: Canonical Log Lines
-hook: Using canonical log lines for powerful and succinct introspection into an online system.
+published_at: 2016-08-24T14:38:47Z
+hook: A lightweight and technology agnostic analytical pattern for easy visibility into production systems.
 location: San Francisco
-published_at: 2016-07-20T14:31:33Z
 ---

 _Canonical log lines_ are a lightweight pattern used within Stripe for improved service observability.
-Their greatest strength is that they act as a middle ground between other types of analytics in that they present a good trade-off between ease of access and flexibility.
+They act as a middle ground between other types of analytics in that they present a good trade-off between ease of access and flexibility.

-If we look at a standard production system, we could say that it emits multiple "tiers" of analytical information.
+For some background, if we look at a standard production system, we could say that it emits multiple "tiers" of analytical information.
 For example:

 * Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
 * Log traces.

-While **metrics** provide very fast feedback on specific and commonly-used system measurements, they're not very good at allowing information to be queried arbitrarily and ad-hoc.
-While perfect for answering a question that's known ahead of time like, _"how many requests per second is my stack doing?"_, they're less useful for questions that I think up on the spot and need immediate answers for like, _"how many requests per second is userXYZ making to my stack via TLS 1.0?"_
+While **metrics** provide fast feedback on specific and commonly-used system measurements, they're not very good at allowing information to be queried arbitrarily and ad-hoc.
+They're perfect for answering a question that's known ahead of time like, _"how many requests per second is my stack doing?"_, but less useful for questions that I think up on the spot and need immediate answers for like, _"how many requests per second is userXYZ making to my stack via TLS 1.0?"_

 **Log traces** can answer the latter question, but often make such analysis difficult because they tend to have poor signal-to-noise ratio when looking for specific information.
 They can be difficult to navigate even with sophisticated logging systems like Splunk.

-Canonical log lines are middle tier of analytics that help to bridge that gap:
+Canonical log lines aim to be a middle tier of analytics to help bridge that
+gap:

 !fig src="/assets/canonical-log-lines/observability-tiers.svg" caption="The tiers of observability, showing the trade-off between query flexibility and ease of reference."